hoishing/pipable/README.md

 However it's still a missing feature in Python as of 2023.
 This package try to mimic pipe operation by overriding the bitwise-or operator, and turn any function into pipable partial.

-There are packages, such as [Pipe][pipe] take the similar approach.
+There are packages, such as [pipe 2][pipe] take the similar approach.
 It works great with iterables, and create pipe as iterator, ie. open pipe).
 However, I simply want to take preceding expression as an input argument of the current function then execute it, ie. close pipe.
 It leads to the creation of this package.

 ## FAQ